isomerpages/ogp-ogp2/index.md

       subtitle: Solving problems for
   - infopic:
       title: Hacking for public good
-      description: "We believe in starting where the problems are - on the ground.
-70% of our products are built from our annual Hack for Public Good to solve community problems. "
+      description: We start where problems are– on the ground.
+70% of our products come from Hack for Public Good, where we build products to solve problems in the community.
       button: learn more
       url: https://www.open.gov.sg/hackathon/2022/
       image: /images/hfpg.png